-The following damaged/worn parts should be referred to your Sears Service Center.
+The following damaged/worn parts should be referred your Sears Service Center.

-NOTE: It is normal for a small amount of oil to appear under the saw after engine stops.
-Do not confuse this with a leaking oil tank.
+NOTE: It is normal for a small amount of oil to appear der the saw after engine stops.
+Do not confuse this will leaking oil tank.

-- On/Stop Switch ensure on/stop switch functions properly by moving the switch to the "Stop" position and assure that engine stops, then restart your engine and continue. - Fuel Tank discontinue use of chain saw if fuel tank shows signs of damage or leaks. - Oil Tank discontinue use of chain saw if oil tank shows signs of damage or leaks. - Chain Catcher replace chain catcher if bent, cut, or damaged in any way.
+- On/Stop Switch ensure on/stop switch functions p erly by moving the switch to the "Stop" position and sure that engine stops, then restart your engine and tique - Fuel Tank discontinue use of chain saw if fuel shows signs of damage or leaks. - Oil Tank discontinue use of chain saw if oil tank signs of damage or leaks. - Chain Catcher replace chain catcher if bent, c damaged in any way.